ddelnano/dredd-hooks-php/README.md

 [![Build Status](https://travis-ci.org/ddelnano/dredd-hooks-php.svg?branch=master)](https://travis-ci.org/ddelnano/dredd-hooks-php)

 ##About
-This package contains a PHP Dredd hook handler which provides a bridge between the Dredd API Testing Framework and the PHP environment to allow for implementation of testing hooks provided by Dredd in PHP.
+This package contains a PHP Dredd hook handler which provides a bridge between the [Dredd API Testing Framework](http://dredd.readthedocs.org/en/latest/) and PHP environment to ease implementation of testing hooks provided by [Dredd](http://dredd.readthedocs.org/en/latest/).
+Write Dredd hooks in PHP to glue together [API Blueprint](https://apiblueprint.org/) with your PHP project

 Not sure what these Dredd Hooks are?
 Read the Dredd documentation on [them](http://dredd.readthedocs.org/en/latest/hooks/)